MMouse-23/Nutanix_LCM_Tools/readme.md

 Run:

 $Clusters = REST-Get-Clusters -datagen $datagen -datavar $datavar -mode "PC" Select the cluster from $clusters
 Get the UUID

-Populate the variables in the top.
+Populate the variables in the top, including the UUID

-Run the first half of the script to populate $updates.
+Run the first half of the script to populate $versions and $updates.

+Ignore the count messages in the above calls.

 Make sure $updates only contains the updates you wish to install then run